sheilsarda/ResearchNotes/china_supply_chains/README.md

 ### About Lane Crawford

 - Lane Crawford is a Department Store selling luxury goods in Hong Kong and Mainland China
-- Founded in Hong Kong in 1850, Lane Crawford has more than 54,348 square metres of total retail space, including several physical locations throughout China, as well as an online store
+- Founded in Hong Kong in 1850, Lane Crawford has more than 54,348 square meters of total retail space, including several physical locations throughout China, as well as an online store
 - Lane Crawford is a part of The Lane Crawford Joyce Group, a fashion retail and brand management group in Asia which also includes Joyce Boutique, Pedder Group and ImagineX

 ### How have customers in China evolved